itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

 8. Power off the RASPI and remove the MMC card.

+9. Optional Step - Create a golden master image of the converted SSD.
+Backup the SSD with Win32Disk Imager then shrink the image in a linux OS with

 10. Ensuring that the USB SSD is still connnected to a USB2 port, power up the Raspi.
 Ubuntu should boot up.